dreignier/playground-qZqn74B4/part11/statement.md

-When you deal with promises chaining, you must avoid some traps.
+When you deal with promise chaining, you must avoid some traps.

 # The broken chain